 At the hearing, the Student Conduct Committee makes a determination and either imposes sanctions or clears the allegations against you.

 It's important to note that the UVA Law students must adhere to the policies of the law school in addition to the University's Standards of Conduct.
 If you're a law student accused of academic misconduct, you will face the Law School's disciplinary process as well as the process with the University of Virginia's Judiciary Committee.

 UVA Law, like most institutions of higher education, keeps information about student discipline confidential.
 However, law graduates seeking admission to the bar generally must waive their right to confidentiality in past disciplinary matters.
 Such records factor into a state bar character and fitness evaluation, so the Law School will share disciplinary records with the bar if asked.

-Students should also know that an academic or non-academic conduct violation could prevent faculty members or administrators from endorsing a student's character and fitness.
+Students should also know that an academic conduct violation could prevent faculty members or administrators from endorsing a student's character and fitness.

 Sanctions for Student Misconduct at UVA Law

 Faculty or the Student Conduct Committee may impose a suspension, required counseling, or other reasonable measures that respond to the student's conduct if they believe a student has violated the conduct policy.